PaloAltoNetworks/terraform-aws-vmseries-modules/docs/terraform-conventions.md

 ## `1.
 Versioning`

 ### `1.1 Terraform Version`
-* All terraform configuration should be written using the latest version of the Terraform GA release available (0.12.26 as of writing this guide).
+* All terraform configuration should be written using the latest version of the Terraform GA release available.

   > Existing Terraform modules should be tested against the latest Terraform releases using a test methodology to be defined later.